chraltro/vedr/README.md

 ## Understanding Exported Slides

-VEDR generates a single, self-contained HTML file.
+Vedr generates a single, self-contained HTML file.
 This file includes all necessary CSS for styling (based on your chosen theme and customizations) and JavaScript for interactivity.
 It works offline.

 **HTML Structure & Styling:**